hammertux/slab/slab_allocator.md

 ```

-These two functions are some wrappers around the lower-level `alloc_pages` and `free_pages` (discussed in the _Buddy Allocator section_ which the buddy allocator exposes for page frame allocation.
+These two functions are some wrappers around the lower-level `alloc_pages` and `free_pages` (discussed in the _Buddy Allocator section_) which the buddy allocator exposes for page frame allocation.
 These wrappers are used in order to set all the metadata (i.e., flags) which represent allocations that go through the slab allocator.

+## Concluding Thoughts

+In this writeup i have covered the basics of two of the memory allocators that live in the Linux kernel, i.e., Buddy allocator and Slab allocator.
+By this point it should be somewhat clear how they work together in order to increase memory usage.
+I have covered how SLAB and SLUB differ without having explained SLOB (for now).
+I might cover vmalloc() in the future as well.
+Hopefully the `mm` subtree is now _slightly_ less scary :).

 ## References